Cold Mother Syndrome – Growing up with an emotionally unavailable Mother

 Understanding Leads to Growth

-Growing up with an emotionally unavailable mother can be a bit like having a nanny rather than a real mother.
-“How can I be so different to my mum?” the adult daughters of these women wonder.
-They wish that they had the close bond other girls share with their mums.
+“How can I be so different to my mum?” the adult children of these women wonder.
+They wish that they had the close bond other people share with their mothers.

-If this sounds like you, it’s important to appreciate that knowing that your mother is emotionally underdeveloped is the first step to understanding that there was never really anything wrong with you.
-Note that women who are emotionally underdeveloped are also their own people.
-While they may have some of the features described here, they also have their own unique personalities and may not display all the characteristics discussed in this article.
+If this sounds like you, it’s important to appreciate that knowing that your mother is emotionally underdeveloped is the first step to understanding that there was never anything wrong with you at all.

 Feel free to ask questions about this article and I will reply or make a youtube video addressing your question.